Similes for Confident with Explanation and Examples

 1. She sat as confident as a cat on a sunny wall, and she smiled gently.

-2. He answered as confident as a relaxed cat, although others were nervous.
+2. He answered as confidently as a relaxed cat, although others were nervous.

 3. She waited as confident as a cat on a wall, yet stayed patient.

-4. He spoke as confident as a calm cat, so the tension eased.
+4. He spoke as confidently as a calm cat, so the tension eased.

 5. She stood as confident as a cat enjoying the sun, and she looked peaceful.